 Resource efficiency and climate protection initiative

-Emerging economies are experiencing strong industrial growth, which causes increased resource consumption and the associated greenhouse gas emissions.
-The project supports emerging G20 economies in developing measures and strategies to increase resource efficiency and improve climate protection.
-To this end, it strengthens the competencies and capacities of key stakeholders in the public and private sectors and promotes the exchange of knowledge and experience with and between G20 emerging economies.
-Building on this, the target countries are advised on the identification and development of their potential for resource efficiency and greenhouse gas reduction, and the resulting strategies and programmes contribute to the implementation of the NDCs (nationally determined contributions).
-Working in close cooperation with BMU (German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety), the project supports the inclusion of resource efficiency and climate protection in international dialogue processes, especially in the context of G20.
+Emerging economies experience strong industrial growth causing increased resource consumption and greenhouse gas emissions.
+The project supported emerging G20 economies in developing resource efficiency measures and strategies to improve climate protection.
+To this end, it strengthened the competencies and capacities of key stakeholders in the public and private sector and promoted the exchange of knowledge and experience with and between G20 emerging economies.
+The target countries were advised on the identification and development of their potential for resource efficiency and greenhouse gas reduction.
+The resulting strategies and programmes contributed to the implementation of the NDCs (nationally determined contributions).
+In cooperation with the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety, the project supported the inclusion of resource efficiency and climate protection in international dialogue processes, especially in the context of G20.

 State of implementation/results

-- Several information and training measures with key actors from politics, business and science in Mexico, Argentina and Indonesia with a total of over 150 participants have created awareness and built up capacities for using resource efficiency potentials for climate protection.
-The events were supported by the Federal Environment Agency (UBA), the International Resource Panel (IRP) and the German Center for Resource Efficiency (VDI-ZRE).
+- Training measures with key players from politics, business and science in Mexico, Argentina and Indonesia with a total of 150 participants have created awareness and capacities for the use of resource efficiency potentials.
+The events were supported by the Federal Environment Agency, the International Resource Panel and the German Center for Resource Efficiency.

-- A four-day study trip for 25 key players from the private and public sector from eleven emerging countries in November 2018 provided a platform for knowledge exchange and networking.
-The visit to the European Resource Forum allowed the participants to connect to the current international debate.
+- A four-day study trip for 25 key players from the private and public sectors from eleven emerging countries in November 2018 offered a platform for knowledge exchange and networking.
+The visit to the European Resource Forum connected the participants to the international debate.